 - Last up to five times longer than other tambourines

 - Nickel-plated steel alloy jingles produce a bright sound that projects; brass jingles deliver a distinctively warm, yet cutting sound

 3. Zebra Sounds 10" Dove Double Row Bible Tambourine

 4. Meinl Percussion FJS2S-BK Cajon Player's Foot Tambourine

-- LIGHT JINGLE SOUNDS WITH THE TAP OF YOUR FOOT: The Meinl Foot Tambourine delivers a light jingle sound with a tap of the foot and has applications in practically any musical setting, especially acoustic sets with a cajon.
+- Light jingle sound with the tap of your foot: the Meinl foot tambourine delivers a light jingle sound with a tap of the foot and has applications in practically any musical setting, especially acoustic sets with a cajon

-- EASY TO TAKE ON AND OFF: Use the durable elastic band to quickly and easily slip the Foot Tambourine on and off as desired throughout your set.
-An ergonomically curved Rubber Wood body and strong nylon elastic strap ensure the Foot Tambourine remains secure as you play.
+- Easy to take on and off: use the durable elastic band to quickly and easily slip the Foot Tambourine on and off as desired throughout your set

 5. YMC TAM20-BLACK Double Row Tambourine